Boston Fern: Plant Care and Grow Guide

 Frequent watering is a must to keep the soil bed from drying out.
 They should be fed the entire growing season from spring to autumn.
 Humidity is also a necessity for your plant’s overall health.

-Soil for Boston Fern
+Boston Fern Soil Requirements

-Light for Boston Fern
+Boston Fern Light Requirements

 Too much direct sunlight will burn their fronds.
 Whether you cultivate your fern indoors or outdoors, they should have access to bright light, but no direct exposure to the sun.